MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

 ## Structure of Global Macro Modules
 After creating your global macro module, you can find the created project *MyProject* in your package.
 This project contains your macro module `Filter`.
 For the macro module exist three files:
-* *Filter.def*: Module definition file
+* *Filter.def*: module definition file
-* *Filter.mlab*: Network file which contains the internal network of your macro module
+* *Filter.mlab*: network file that contains the internal network of your macro module
-* *Filter.script*: MDL script file, which defines in- and outputs of your macro module as well as fields.
-This file defines the module panel, as well as references to python scripts.
+* *Filter.script*: MDL script file that defines inputs and outputs of your macro module as well as fields.
+This file defines the module panel, as well as references to Python scripts.

 In addition, two folders may be created:
 * *mhelp*: contains the help files of all modules of this project